lifthrasiir/angolmois/INTERNALS.md

 enumerate them here.

 Angolmois 2.0 alpha 2 (1994 lines of code) was finished on February 2013.
-This is intended as the only major feature release until 2.0 final.
+This was intended as the only major feature release until 2.0 final.
 Important changes include:

 * Joystick support.